 Paying Back Your Loan

 You have a choice of repayment plans if you received a Federal Direct Loan.
 Federal Perkins Loans don't have repayment plan choices; you generally have up to 10 years to repay, however.
 Your monthly payment will depend on the size of your debt and the length of your repayment period.
-Funding Education Beyond High School: The Guide to Federal Student Aid (pdf) explains available repayment options, includes examples of monthly payments for different loan amounts, and covers other topics you need to consider when managing your loans.
+Federal Student Loans: Repaying Your Loans (PDF) explains available repayment options, includes examples of monthly payments for different loan amounts, and covers other topics you need to consider when managing your loans.
+See also: Direct Loan Exit Counseling Guide (PDF)

 Note to parents: Generally, Direct PLUS Loan borrowers can choose all but the Income Contingent Repayment Plan.